This is an opinion piece. The views contained in this article do not necessarily reflect the opinions of ThisInterestsMe.com or its owners.

 I am fed up with being stuck behind motorists who feel as though it is perfectly fine to drive 20KM or 30KM under the speed limit.

 I am sick and tired of being held up because some ignorant turtle chaser is happy to just saunter along and act as if they are completely impervious to the long line of traffic that has built up behind them.

-Firstly, let me preface the rest of this article by stating that I am not a “speed demon” or some “boy racer” that likes to rev his engine and overtake people in his souped-up Honda Civic.
+Firstly, let me preface this article by stating that I am not a “speed demon”.
+Nor am I some “boy racer” who likes to rev his engine and overtake people in his souped-up Honda Civic.

 The first thing that irks me about slow drivers is their attitude towards those are willing to drive at a faster speed than they are.

-Basically, it was a calm winter evening and there were no adverse weather conditions whatsoever.
+Basically, it was a calm winter evening, and there were no adverse weather conditions whatsoever.
 There were no high winds.
 No frost.
 No ice.
 The road was bone dry.
-Yet for some reason, the motorist up front had decided that it was perfectly acceptable for them to drive 30KM under the speed limit.
+Yet, for some reason, the motorist up front had decided that it was perfectly acceptable for them to drive 30KM under the speed limit.

 To be honest, I was kind of flabbergasted by the ignorance of it all.
-Even though they were impeding traffic and a large queue of cars had formed behind them, they made absolutely no attempt to move aside and let people by.
+Even though they were impeding traffic and a large queue of cars was forming behind them, they made absolutely no attempt to move aside and let people by.

 One of the biggest problems with slow drivers is that they seem to have such an inflated view of themselves.
 Drawing from my own personal experiences, I get the distinct impression that a lot of slow drivers hold themselves up to be some sort of moral authority on the topic of safe driving.